Mexico attorney general starts Walmex probe

 ($1 = 13.17 Mexican pesos)

-Additional reporting by Elinor Comlay, Miguel Gutierrez, Dave Graham and Mica Rosenberg in Mexico City and Jessica Wohl in Chicago; Editing by Matthew Lewis and Steve Orlofsky
+Additional reporting by Miguel Gutierrez, Dave Graham and Mica Rosenberg in Mexico City and Jessica Wohl in Chicago; editing by Matthew Lewis